 6. Go Off the Grid in Cabo Polonio

-Cabo Polonio is a small fishing village a few hours East of Punta del Este by bus.
-Aside from the lighthouse, which is still in operation, there's no outside electricity available.
+Cabo Polonio is a small fishing village a few hours east of Punta del Este by bus.
+Aside from the lighthouse, which is still in operation, there was no outside electricity available when I visited.

-Residents depend on renewable sources of energy, including solar panels and small, modern windmills.
-Fresh water is obtained by wells.
+Residents depended on renewable sources of energy, including solar panels and small, modern windmills.
+Drinking water was collected from wells.

-The rest of the year, you can still stop by Cabo Polonio to enjoy the laid-back atmosphere.
-A few hostels stay open year-round, however you'll have to cook for yourself.
+For the rest of the year, you can still stop by Cabo Polonio to enjoy the laid-back atmosphere.
+A few hostels stay open year-round; however, you'll have to cook for yourself.

 7. Relax at the Beach in Punta del Diablo